 - Qualifications: BSc (Hons) Politics and History, MSc International Relations (Research) (Distinction), PhD International Relations, Fellow of the Higher Education Academy

-- Role Title: Senior Lecturer in International Political Economy and Subject Leader in Politics and International Relations
+- Role Title: Principal Lecturer in Political Economy and Subject Area Leader for Politics and International Relations

 - Address: Milldam, Burnaby Road, Portsmouth PO1 3AS

 - Department: School of Social, Historical and Literary Studies

 - Faculty: Faculty of Humanities and Social Sciences

 I am Principal Lecturer in Political Economy and Subject Area Leader for Politics and International Relations.
 My most recent publications focus on the securitisation of both multilateral and bilateral development aid.
 I am currently engaged in the research project “Assessing the Shifting Character of Contemporary Intervention in West Africa”.